-- (a) facilitate the operation or use of the roadway or pathway; or - (b) support or protect the roadway or pathway;
+(a) facilitate the operation or use of the roadway or pathway; or road reserve means all of the area of land that is within the boundaries of a road.

+(b) support or protect the roadway or pathway;

 Examples: A traffic control sign, traffic light, street light, road drain or embankment would be road-related infrastructure.
 A noise wall, gate, post or board installed on the road reserve by the relevant road authority for road-related purposes would be road-related infrastructure.